TimGoTheCreator/NEXT/docs/running-example.md

 - 0.2 = Caching interval, how fast NEXT would plot caching

 - vtu = Caching format, there is currently vtk|vtu

+Now, you can enjoy the simulation and exit with ctrl c / q